H33 Consolidated Benchmark Reference

 Security Level Transparency

-For HIPAA/PCI compliance, use Standard or Precision mode.
+For HIPAA/PCI compliance, use Q2 (default) or Q3 mode.

 Fair Comparison (N=4096)